SamuelDenani/graphql-example/README.md

 # GraphQL Example

-This project was created as a way to teach about GraphQL API developing and consuming.
+This project was created as a way to teach about developing and consuming a GraphQL API.

 ## How to run